 It was hard to accept those things as real, but they kept coming up.
 All of them seemed to have a common theme of betrayal and violation.
 As hard as it was to accept, it was hard to deny that they fit all that I’d felt my whole life and the ways I behaved.

 It’s taken me about seven years to get to where I am now.
 By addressing the worst part of my life, I made it possible to live the best part of my life.
 Even though those things happened to me, they don’t define me.
 My life is far more than the abuse.
 I’ve faced the fear, the pain and the anger from the ways I was treated and those old memories don’t haunt me anymore.
 The effects of the abuse—the ways I coped—are fading.
 I’m delighted with the person I am.
 I’m surrounded by people who value me the way I value myself.
 I’m thrilled with the life I have!

-Christina Enevoldsen is cofounder of Overcoming Sexual Abuse, an online resource for male and female abuse survivors looking for practical answers and tools for healing.
-Christina’s passions are writing and speaking about her own journey of healing from abuse and inspiring people toward wholeness.
-She and her husband live in Los Angeles and share three children and five grandchildren.
+Christina Enevoldsen is cofounder of Overcoming Sexual Abuse, an online resource for male and female abuse survivors looking for hope, inspiration, encouragement and tools for healing.
+She’s the author of The Rescued Soul: The Writing Journey for the Healing of Incest and Family Betrayal.
+Christina’s passion is exploring new ways to express her new life and freedom.
+She’s recently discovered the joy of waterslides and the delightful scented lotion from Bath & Body Works, “Dark Kiss”.
+She and her husband live in Scottsdale, Arizona and share three children and six grandchildren.

 Does this resonate with you?
 Please join in by leaving your thoughts and feelings about this in the comments.